-- 1. Grade Point Average
+1. Grade Point Average

-- 2. Completion Rate

-- 3. Overall attempted credit hour limit
+- 2. Completion Rate - 3.
+Overall attempted credit hour limit responsible for paying 100% of their hourly wage.

 The Student Employment Office will attempt to notify each employer if a student becomes ineligible to earn their award due to a violation of the SAP standards.
 Once notified, the student will either have to stop working for your department or will need to be set up as an hourly student and your department will be